Skip to content

 Yielding blocks

 To define a method that receives a block, simply use yield inside it and the compiler will know.
-You can make this more evident by declaring a dummy block parameter, indicated as a last parameter prefixed with ampersand (&). eg.
+You can make this more explicit by declaring a dummy block parameter, indicated as a last parameter prefixed with ampersand (&). eg.

 def blueprint(&)